 You might be wondering whether it’s even possible to land a first-page search ranking without building backlinks.
 After all, most websites that rank high for competitive keywords have thousands of backlinks.
 The good news is that it’s entirely possible to achieve high search rankings without building backlinks.

-In 2017, Google Senior Webmaster Trends Analyst John Mueller revealed that most webmasters of high-ranking websites never build a single backlink.
-They may still attract backlinks using inbound marketing, but most webmasters don’t manually build backlinks to their website.
+In 2017, Google Senior Webmaster Trends Analyst John Mueller revealed that most high-ranking websites never “build” a single backlink.
+They may attract backlinks, but successful SEO companies don’t manually build deceitful backlinks.